 Serum total protein and serum albumin were measured before and after infusion of amino acid in each study subjects.
-Serum total protein was significantly (p<0.001) increased after infusion.
+Serum total protein was significantly (p<0.001) increased after infusion in both group^{4,5,6,8,9}.

-This study well agreed with EI-Gallal and Yousef (2002) where they showed the mean value of total protein of patients supplemented with parenteral amino acids remained at nearly normal level (6.21 gm/dl) compared with that of patients without parenteral amino acids supplement (only internal nutrition).
+EI-Gallal and Yousef (2002)8 showed the mean value of total protein of patients supplemented with parenteral amino acids remained at nearly normal level (6.21 gm/dl)

+compared with that of patients without parenteral amino acids supplement (only internal nutrition).
+The difference between the mean values of the two groups was statistically significant (p<0.05).
 Finally they showed that parenteral supplementation with internal nutrition is safe, gives better results in minimizing the negative nitrogen balance and to a great extent preserves the nutritional integrity of severely burned patients.
-Trop (2008) stated that soon after a burn, changes are observed in the concentration of the plasma proteins.
+Trop (2008)10 stated that soon after a burn, changes are observed in the concentration of the plasma proteins.
 These protein changes affect plasma's colloid osmotic pressure, which depends on both the concentration and the molecular size of the constituent protein molecules.
 The decrease in albumin concentration develops and remains, owing to an increased rate of catabolism, losses of exudates from the burn wound, and failure of anabolism to compensate for those losses.
 This study also revealed statistical significant (p>0.001) decreased level of serum albumin concentration.
 From the day of admission till 48 hours after last infusion.
 But this findings different from the study done abroad who found inverse relation.
 This inconsistent findings may be due to failure of supplying adequate amino acid infusion actually required for the study subjects, Dietary factors might be a one of the important factors for this inconsistent findings because this study could not ascertain the adequate amount of diet for the study subjects.
-Ijichi et al. (2003) stated that increase level of serum albumin in adult depends majority on oral diet but as we are developing country & most of the people are in below the average daily caloric intake, the findings could be the real picture for the country as well.
-It can be predicted that if dietary requirements for the burn subjects can be provided along with a. a. infusion we could find similar findings regarding serum albumin with other findings.
+Ijichi (2003)11 stated that increase level of serum albumin in adult depends majority on oral diet but as we are developing country & most of the people are in below the average daily caloric intake, the findings could be the real picture for the country as well.
+It can be predicted that if dietary requirements for the burn subjects can be provided along with an. infusion we could find similar findings regarding serum albumin with other findings.